What is data architecture?

 Various data architectures have dominated the IT infrastructure in the past.
 These are now no longer capable of the huge workloads of today’s enterprises.
 The various advantages of modern data architecture are as follows:

-Integration of data that is fed into depositories from various sources has always proven to be a challenging task.
+Integration of data fed into depositories from various sources has always been challenging.
 Thus, having a centralized view of the data makes it easy for the user to configure and manage the data.

-Studies show that, the value of operational data drops by 50% after about 8 hours.
-Replication of this data from one place to another increase’s latency in the process.
+Studies show that the value of operational data drops by 50% after about 8 hours.
+Replication of this data from one place to another increases the latency in the process.
 There are many functions like inventory stocking, improvement of customer service etc. that need to be handled in real time.

 This ensures that the data is available throughout the enterprise and the users have easy access to it.